rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 **Note:** Unlinking an account requires you to be signed-in to both your Cloud Office Control Panel administrator as well as your Microsoft 365 Administrator.

-For more information regarding management of other Cloud Office Administrators within your account, reference our [Email Administrator Management Documentation](https://docs.rackspace.com/support/how-to/manage-email-administrators-with-the-cloud-office-control-panel/).
+For more information regarding the management of other Cloud Office Administrators within your account, reference our [Email Administrator Management Documentation](https://docs.rackspace.com/support/how-to/manage-email-administrators-with-the-cloud-office-control-panel/).